 Caroline Varin holds a PhD in International Relations and an MSc in Comparative Politics from the London School of Economics, an LLM in International Law from the Universita di Bologna, Italy, and a BA in Political Science from the University of Pennsylvania.

 She has worked as a lecturer, a mentor and a tutor in Europe and the UK, the United States and in Central America.
-Caroline is passionate about education and finding new ways to stimulate and encourage students.
+Caroline is passionate about education and finding new ways to upskill, stimulate and encourage students.

 Caroline has experience managing projects, organizing conferences and developing communication strategies for a variety of clients and sectors in Africa, the Middle East and Europe.
-She has also written a wide variety of articles on international security issues, has three books in print and regularly consults with governments and academic institutions.
+She has also written a wide variety of articles on international security issues, has five books in print and regularly consults with governments and academic institutions.
 Caroline has lectured at Regent’s University London, Richmond University, and the London School of Economics among others.

 Tessy de Nassau

 Co-founder of Professors Without Borders and President

 Tessy is a Social Entrepreneur, Business Woman, Philanthropist, UNAids Ambassador, Public Speaker, Activist, and Mother.

 Tessy is founder and partner of the Global consultancy ‘ Finding Butterflies’.
 Some of her clients’ projects include the new global partnership with the Montessori St. Nicholas Group in the UK and Vodaphone global.
 Tessy is also the newly appointed associate at LSEideas at the London School of Economics.

 Her commitments to education can also be seen in her Foundation, Professors Without Borders – that brings top-level educators and global experts to the doorsteps of students worldwide, in order to develop talent.